Note: The links below will

 today (04:54 GMT Sunday).

-duo of Mike Gernhardt and Jim Reilly will once more
+duo of Mike Gernhardt and Jim Reilly will venture out into space once more

 Atlantis'